 After about 30 minutes wandering around Tulum, we were feeling a bit down as the town had not lived up to our expectations.
 We needed to drown our sorrows and headed back to La Hoya Verde to try out their beer selection.
 Being dark beer drinkers our expectations of beer served in Mexican restaurants is not set at a high bar.
 The waiter recommended one of their bottled beers, so we thought we’d give it a try.
 We were not disappointed as they served us a delicious Mexican strong dark beer.
 This also gave us another opportunity to see what food was being served on other tables – it looked totally amazing.
 We didn’t have time to hang around to wait for our hunger to return, but if we should ever find ourselves back in Tulum we know where to come!

 Where to stay?

 Located in Tulum, 3.7 mi from Tulum Archaeological Site, Hotel Bardo provides accommodations with a restaurant, free private parking, an outdoor swimming pool and a bar.
 With a garden, the 5-star hotel has air-conditioned rooms with free WiFi, each with a private bathroom.

 Hotel Bardo offers a terrace.
 The area is popular for fishing, and car hire is available at the accommodations.

 Located 1.7 mi from Paraíso Beach, Grand Balam Plaza offers accommodations with a garden, a terrace and a shared kitchen.
 There is also a spa bath and a hot tub.

 Each unit is fitted with air conditioning, a private bathroom and a kitchen including a fridge, oven, stovetop and a toaster.
-There is seating and a dining area in all units.
+There is a seating and a dining area in all units.
 The aparthotel offers a continental or buffet breakfast.